LAION-AI/Open-Assistant/.devcontainer/README.md

 pre-commit run --all-files
 ```

-A successfull run should look something like this:
+A successful run should look something like this:

 ```
 @andrewm4894 ➜ /workspaces/Open-Assistant (devcontainer-improvements) $ pre-commit run --all-files